kunalkeshan/SRMIST-B.Tech-ECE-Notes-2022-24/README.md

 ## Directory Downloads

-This repo is quite heavy in itself and cloning it or downloading it as a whole would take a lot of time.
+This repo is quite heavy in itself and cloning it or downloading it as a whole would take a lot of time and use of precious data.
 You can use [DownGit](https://downgit.github.io/) to help download specific folders from this repository.

 Use the links below to download specific semester folders or visit [DownGit](https://downgit.github.io/) with the directory link of the repo to download.